About the B.S. in Psychology Accelerated Program

 The Psychology degree addresses the general areas of developmental, personality, social, cognitive, and abnormal psychology.
 It fosters the development of verbal, quantitative, analytical, and technological skills that are useful for work in psychology and related fields.

 Classes are conveniently scheduled so you can choose from evening, weekend and online courses.
+This program is offered at our main Bridgeport campus, as well as the Waterbury Center location.

 Degree Requirements Summary